 Similar developments occur in the cacao industry.
 It moves me to read about child trafficking, the poor conditions of the farmers, the common poverty, the hard labour and human rights violation in the sweets & treats industry.
 Our western society has fallen in love with chocolate.
 Most chocolates we know deliver a fraction of nutrients cacao has to offer.
 Its power is weakened when sugar and dairy are added, most vitamins are destroyed when heated.
 People have become addicted to sugar, not to chocolate.
 The people at the source have no idea what chocolate means for us: a gift of love, a symbol of friendship and for many, sweet childhood memories.

 The Mayans were the first true lovers of cacao.
 Cacao was sacred and has been used in their artwork, culture, in royal weddings and for medicinal purposes.
 Gold was used for aesthetic purposes only, cacao was currency.
 While gold became a status symbol and symbol of power over the times, cacao became a mass product and medium for the sugar industry.
-Nevertheless the two are energetically linked.
 In my world cacao and gold went hand in hand.
+Nevertheless, it was not a Mayan, but Keith, the Chocolate Shaman from San Marcos in Guatemala, who brought the Cacao Ceremony to Berlin in 2013.
+He created a bridge between Cacao and Ceremony and sought the seed in the hearts of people.

 Back in Berlin I deepened my relationship with Cacao - I began to teach and educate people offering wisdom, knowledge and The Cacao Experience.
 Cacao traveled with me to companies, to dancers, media experts and private people opening doors of perception, opening a crack in the heart.